DavidBChristensen/st-workspaces/README.md

 - Initial repository
 - Launch the st-workspaces GUI.
+- Save current tabs to new workspace.
+    - from ui save button

 -- We are here --

-- Save current tabs to new workspace.
+    - from custom action
 - Load tabs from selected workspace.
 - "Install" st-workspaces to custom actions.
 - Manage workspaces